 Vi: Being Transgender is only a part of my identity, my artistic perception continues to evolve and change as I evolve and change.

-Monika: What do you think in general about the present situation of transgender women in American society?
+Monika: How do you view the current situation of transgender women in the United States today?

 Vi: I actually transitioned late in life.
 I always knew there was something different about me at a very young age.
 Growing up, I only thought there were only 2 identities – straight, and gay.
 For the longest time… I thought I was gay and lived a gay boy life for a while until I got the chance to learn and interact more with the trans community.
 I then started to live my life more androgynously, and eventually, with a sisterhood of trans women, I started my medical transition at the age of 26.